Sam-3-git/GetSHAValues/README.md

 # GetSHAValues
 A simple reg key that adds a context menu to retrieve file SHA values with powershell.
 Simply import / merge the reg key to get the context menu.
-Intended for Windows 10, but should work on other windows operating systems.
+Intended for Windows 10.

     Windows Registry Editor Version 5.00